 The Home Model of the diagram is not something defined in the UML specification.
-The Home gram: e.g. it is the chart diagram. elelement represente namespace represen ted by a class dia agram, or the sta temachine in cas se of a State
+The Home Model is the modelelement represented by the diagram.
+Hence its type depends on the type of diagram: e.g. it is the namespace represented by a class diagram, or the statemachine in case of a State-chart diagram.